ale32ort/ai-soc-platform/Dashboards/Post_Attack_Visualization/Privilege_Escalation/README.md

 net localgroup Administrators labuser /add
 ```

-This activity simulates a common attacker technique used to establish persistent administrative access on a compromised system.
+This activity simulates a common attacker technique used by adversaries to establish privileged access on a compromised system.

 ---